BitcoinCacheMachine/BitcoinCacheMachine/cluster/README.md

-# The BCM SDN Controller

-This folder contains scripts related to the BCM SDN Controller.
-As mentioned, the SDN controller is usually a user-facing laptop or desktop running Ubuntu.
-The user interacts with this computer using his or her Trezor.
-The SDN controller manages one or more clusters.
-A cluster is defined as a set of one or more Ubuntu machines that are connected by high speed LAN.
-BCM workloads run on BCM clusters.
-BCM clusters are [LXD Clusters](https://lxd.readthedocs.io/en/latest/clustering/).

 # How Bitcoin Cache Machine uses Trezor

 BCM embrances the use of hardware wallets such as Trezor for all secure cryptographic functions.
 BCM currently support Trezor for